Do you know where your clothes come from and how they're being made? We say: It's time for an ethical fashion revolution!

 Green fashion is not all about the environment.
 It's about fellow humans, people who either live in less fortunate places than us, or work hard to make a living with their creative crafts.
 No matter if in India or Berlin, small scale artists and designers need our support to withstand against the fast fashion giants.

-Events like the Fashion Revolution Week, as well as our own tours and Circular Economy Sessions remind us that each and everyone of us has a choice.
+Events like the Fashion Revolution Week, as well as our own tours and Circular Economy Tours remind us that each and everyone of us has a choice.
 And every piece we consume makes a statement.
 Let's try to look a bit closer from now on and support those brands who get it right.

 But how can we find out who is, without spending hours of research?
 How can we be sure which clothing brands really care and aren’t just fast fashion in green disguise?